 Let’s dig into the various types of communication mediums

-Among the many channels, in-person communication, also famously referred to as face-to-face communication is one of the most popular types of communication models.
-Just like the name suggests, this is when two or more people interact with one another in person.
+Among the many channels, face-to-face communication, also famously referred to as in-person communication is one of the most popular types of communication models.
+As the name suggests, this type of communication occurs when two or more people interact directly with each other.
+This medium encourages real-time, spontaneous conversation and provides immediate feedback, which can be particularly useful for solving problems or discussing important issues.

 So let’s suppose, you are the speaker, given the non-verbal cues of your audience, you can easily judge if they can gauge your message well – or perhaps are not too bored with your speech.
 Either way, you can alter your speech and get their attention so you get your message across well.